 No turkey bones to make your own stock?
 That’s ok.
 Use your favorite store-bought turkey or chicken broth.
 Did you run out of turkey meat?
-No worries.
 Shredded chicken breasts or rotisserie chicken will also taste great.

 Now, let’s learn how to make this easy turkey soup.